jake-knerr/cogent/README.md

 #### Child components can mutate state managed higher up in the component hierarchy by calling callbacks passed to them by the state's managing components or by using a global singleton "lift" service.

-This is referred to as "lifting state up".
+These techniques are referred to as "lifting state up".
 See below for more information on a lift service.

 ### Lift Service